bhavyasharma2/disfluency-restoration-system/README.md

 ## Approach Summary

-Instead of training a large end-to-end generation model, this project adopts a **hybrid, evidence-driven approach** that balances accuracy and compute efficiency.
+Instead of training a large end-to-end generation model, this project adopts a **hybrid, evidence-driven approach** that balances accuracy and computational efficiency.

 ### 1. Data Preprocessing